doguyilmaz/use-typewriter-animation/docs/docs/examples/performance/virtualization-demo.md

 export default VirtualizationDemoExample;`}
 instructions={[
-"Monitor the performance metrics in real-time during typing", "Notice how only visible segments are rendered for efficiency", "Observe the efficiency percentage as content grows", "The component maintains smooth performance even with long text", "Virtualization automatically activates when content exceeds threshold" ]}
+"Monitor the performance metrics in real-time during typing to understand optimization impact", "Notice how only visible segments are rendered for memory efficiency and DOM optimization", "Observe the efficiency percentage as content grows to see virtualization benefits", "The component maintains smooth 60fps performance even with extremely long text sequences", "Virtualization automatically activates when content exceeds threshold for seamless scaling" ]}
 />

+## Use Cases

+- **Documentation Platforms**: Handle large technical documents and API references with smooth scrolling and rendering
+- **Code Repositories**: Display extensive codebases and file contents without performance degradation
+- **Data Visualization**: Present large datasets and reports with typewriter effects while maintaining responsiveness
+- **Educational Tools**: Create long-form tutorials and courses that remain performant across all devices
+- **Content Management**: Build CMS interfaces that can handle lengthy articles and content with animated presentation